1f1n/Dragon/README.md

 1. Enter a contract address. <br>
 2. Enter the wallet address you'd like to check.<br>
 3. Enter the amount of threads you'd like to use.<br>
+4. Select whether you'd like to use proxies or not.<br>
-4. Wait and receive your wallet addresses.
+5. Wait and receive your wallet addresses.
 </p>

 <h1 align="left">